mitre/pickled-canary/README.md

 suggestions provided.
 Each suggestion represents a complete token (assuming you haven't already partially typed the token; if so, only the remaining portion of the token is shown).

+#### Wildcard Field vs Scalar

+A wildcard token can be either a "field" type or a "scalar" type.
+A "field" type is replaced with a limited set of values, typically registers.
+A "scalar" type is replaced with a number or a label representing a number (most likely in the form of an address).

 #### Wildcard Format